d-averkiev/wp-composer/README.md

 The power of this solution lies in the ability to create version-controlled WordPress project where rapid, collaborative theme and plugin development is made easy.

 ## Prerequisites
-To run locally:
+**To run locally**
-Git;
+1. Git
-Docker;
+2. Docker
-Read [Managing Your WordPress Site with Git and Composer](https://deliciousbrains.com/storing-wordpress-in-git/) series.
-Especially parts 2 and 4.
+3. Read [Managing Your WordPress Site with Git and Composer](https://deliciousbrains.com/storing-wordpress-in-git/) series.
+Especially parts 2 and 4

 ## What changed in WordPress structure?
 1. Makes a better directory structure for your WordPress project which looks like this: